HeikoBecker/Lassie/DOCUMENTATION.md

     rename        VP        rename, change
     rename        OBJ       variables, variable names, free variables

-From those entries, Lassie builds its *ontology*: its knowledge of the universe it operates in.
-It writes a lexicon file [sempre/interactive/lassie.lexicon](sempre/interactive/lassie.lexicon) which indicates the parser which word to parse into what logical form (logical forms are generated to look like `<attribute>.<value>`) and also keeps the ontology accessible to its semantics so it gets read when logical forms get executed.

-With the grammar rule
+Lassie creates a lexicon file [sempre/interactive/lassie.lexicon](sempre/interactive/lassie.lexicon) which indicates the parser which word to parse into what logical form (logical forms are generated to look like `<attribute>.<value>`).
+It will create a lexeme for each attribute-value pair it encounters in the database.
+Then, with the grammar rule

     (rule <new_category> ($PHRASE) (SimpleLexiconFn (type <attribute>)))